Principles for responsible investment

 In order to ensure good and open communication to our unit holders and other stakeholders, Equinor Asset Management shall:

-- Publish how ESG considerations are taken into account in the investment process for the funds.
+- Publish how ESG risk considerations are taken into account in the investment process for the funds, as well as principal adverse impact.

 - Publish the funds’ voting on the fund managers website.